 Sometimes I hug my knees to my chest while lying on my back.
 I might also lie with my hips out, and my arms behind my head with my arms out – the splayed frog pose, as I like to call it.

-So basically, I meditate and stretch out sore muscles at the same time – two for the price of one!
+So basically, I meditate and stretch out sore muscles at the same time.
+That seems to appease the active side of my personality which likes a good stretch.

 I think of three things I’m grateful for today.
-It can be anything: an awesome meal, a nice sunny day, a phone call from family or friends.
-Remembering that someone loves me.
+It can be anything really: a delicious meal, the fact that I’m lucky enough to eat three meals a day, the beautiful blue sky and sunshine today, a phone call from a friend, remembering that someone loves me.

 I then tell myself in my head “The day is over.
 Let it go.
-Forget it”.
-I just feel this helps close the day nicely.
+Forget it.”

 I practice some simple forgiveness.
 If I did something or said something I feel bad about that day, I forgive myself.
-Likewise if someone did something that got under my skin.
+Likewise, if someone did something that got under my skin, I forgive them.

 If nothing happened of note that day, I think back to something in the past that I’m still harboring.